Program Management

 – Summarizes the main findings of the research.

-– Restates the research objectives and addresses the research questions.
+– Restate the research objectives and address the research questions.

 – Highlights the contributions and implications of the study.